‘Goa has successful ecological movements but we should not have to keep doing this’

 “Though the Regional Plan demarcated 85 percent as out of bounds of development, people are being invited to Goa by governments because they have no other ideas; their only approach is to sell property to outsiders by altering the status of ecologically-sensitive areas into development or settlement zones.
 If we go strictly by the Regional Plan, Goa can still be saved,” says Alvares in this exclusive interview to Question of Cities on a wide range of issues.

-Environmentalists Claude and Norma Alvares have been working tirelessly to protect Goa’s ecology.
+Environmentalist-writer Claude and advocate Norma Alvares have been working tirelessly, on the ground and in courts, to protect Goa’s ecology

 Photo: Claude Alvares/Facebook